 Rehabilitation - Improvements that are being made to an existing structure.
+Rehabilitation projects must submit a detail work write up listing all improvements to be made.

 Shelter - A facility with the primary purpose of providing temporary or transitional housing for clients, tenants, persons such as homeless, veterans, disabled individuals or families.
 Individuals and families may live in shelter housing for up to twelve (12) months.